Matombo/Android-KGDB-Patch-for-Nexus-5X/README.md

 You can also enable CONFIG_KGDB_KDB to debug directly from the serial console. ~If it is enable you can still also connect using an external GDB but you need to close the serial console first in this case.~ For some odd reason sometime connecting with an external debugger only works when the serial console is open sometimes only when it's closed and sometimes it doesn't matter.
-I thought it was kdb causing this but it seems the i was wrong.
+I thought it was kdb causing this but it seems that I was wrong.